 The Dietitians Board (the Board) is required by the Health Practitioners Competence Assurance Act 2003 (HPCA Act) to ensure that applicants are able to communicate and comprehend effectively in English in order to work as a Registered Dietitian in New Zealand (section 16 (a&b)).

-If English is not an applicant’s first language, the Board requires an applicant to demonstrate proficiency in English before registration can proceed per the Board’s English Language Requirements Policy.
+If English is not the applicant’s first language, the Board requires the applicant to demonstrate proficiency in English before registration can proceed per the Board’s English Language Requirements Policy.

 How is ‘first language’ defined?

 ‘First Language’ (native language/mother tongue) is defined as the language a person learns first, usually from their family.

 The Board accepts English language test results from either the International English Language Testing System (IELTS) or Occupational English Test (OET).

 Information including locations, contact details, and dates for IELTS examinations in New Zealand and overseas is available at ielts.co.nz.

 Information including locations, contact details, and dates for OET examinations is available at occupationalenglishtest.org.

 To demonstrate proficiency in English, an applicant with a New Zealand dietetic qualification must submit a declaration from their Board-accredited education provider that states they are able to communicate and comprehend effectively in English in order to work as a Registered Dietitian in New Zealand.

 Overseas trained dietitians, including those who trained in Australia, who do not have English as their first language, must demonstrate the following level of achievement in one of the two tests accepted by the Board before registration can proceed:

 - IELTS at the Academic level with an overall score of 7.5 and a minimum of 7 in each band, OR